A community is a group of people who share common interests or goals and connect to learn, grow, and support each other - online or offline

 What is an online community?

-whop discover
+whop marketplace

 Whop is the home of online communities.
 Creating a community on Whop is easy, and the platform offers features specifically designed for community management, like member authentication, chat channels, forums, access control, and more.
 Intrigued?